 The concept of a Merit Badge comes from the Boy Scouts.
-The idea being a scout can only earn a particular merit badge (actually a patch that gets sewn onto a vest) by demonstrating mastery of the skill or ability defined by the badge.
+The idea is that a scout can only earn a particular merit badge (actually a patch that gets sewn onto a vest) by demonstrating mastery of the skill or ability defined by the badge.
 For example, a scout would only receive the “Firemanship” badge by clearly demonstrating, repeatedly, the ability to start fires without matches.

 My landing a role at Amazon in 2013 was sort of accidental.
 I left Microsoft in 2011 because I couldn’t identify any big Merit Badges I wanted to earn there.
 All the big ones seemed to be outside Microsoft, like “can bootstrap a tech startup.”
 So I went after that one and while the startup I bootstrapped is still cranking I don’t claim I’ve earned that Merit Badge (Freebusy.io is run by my former co-founder Stefan).
-I can’t claim the Merit Badge because doing something only once does not prove you can do it repeatedly.
+I can’t claim the Merit Badge because doing something once does not prove you can do it repeatedly.
 No demonstrated ability to do it repeatedly, no Merit Badge!
 No soup for you!

 At the time, I had not finished earning the “can bootstrap a tech startup” badge.
 To go to Amazon I had to give it up.
 Maybe someday I’ll get back to it.
 Or not.
-The point is, this mental model gave me clarity of thought in making a career decision.
+The point is, that this mental model gave me clarity of thought in making a career decision.
 It was super clear to me what I was giving up.

 Yay for me!
-One more big Merit Badge I can sew onto my vest!
+One more Big Merit Badge I can sew onto my vest!
 This gives me personal satisfaction and confidence.
 I was pretty scared of Amazon when I joined.
 What the eff did I know about anything EXCEPT how Microsoft worked?
 The inventory of the Merit Badges I had earned at MS gave me the confidence I needed to get started.

 Are Merit Badges useful outside of work?